alanxoc3/concards/README.md

 #: hello world | saluton al la mundo :#
 ```

-If you are learning two languages, you can expand this with an extra double
+If you are learning two languages, you can expand this with an extra `::`:
-colon:
 ```
 #: spagetoj :: spaghetti :: 意面 :#